iZeaoGamer/Zector/major.md

 * Stun: Have a chance to stun your opponent.
 Max: 5 Rarity: Godly Type: Weapons
 * Velocity: Increase the speed of your arrow and make it travel straighter.
 Max: 5 Rarity: Legendary.
 Type: Bows

-**NOTE**
-Those custom enchantments have been currently untested, so bugs may occur with this.

 - You now have a rare chance of receiving Emerald Ore generator when mining stone.
 - Rebranded Auto restarting system.
 - Allow full formats (includes hours, minutes, and seconds display text).